harveyramer/harvey-ramer-blog/src/article/core-web-vitals-intro.md

 Measuring a website's user experience has always been a challenge.
 Which metrics should we measure, and what tools give us accurate information?
 To fix this problem, Google has introduced Core Web Vitals—the metrics they use to evaluate your website's user experience.

 Google is reporting these metrics in all of its monitoring and analytics tools.
 They want it to be easy for non-technical users to evaluate their website without recruiting technical help.
-That is a critical breakthrough, especially since in May 2021, [web vitals began to influence your ranking](https://developers.google.com/search/blog/2020/11/timing-for-page-experience) in the Google search results.
+That is a critical breakthrough, especially since in May 2021, web vitals began to influence your ranking[^1] in the Google search results.

 ## What Are Core Web Vitals?